nwchemgit/nwchem-wiki/Excited-State-Calculations.md

 including the target state, the frequency calculation is not be feasible.

-### SYMMETRY -- restricting the excited state symmetry
+### SYMMETRY: restricting the excited state symmetry

 By adding the `SYMMETRY` keyword to the input block, the user can request the module to generate the initial guess vectors transforming as the same